project-curio/curio-web/docs/seed_data_acquisition.md

 To copy the output from Colab: click inside the output cell, drag to highlight the text, press `Cmd+C` (macOS) or `Ctrl+C` (Windows), then paste (`Cmd+V` / `Ctrl+V`) into your notes tool (Notion, Google Doc, etc.).
 If you prefer, click the three dots in the top-right of the output cell — **Copy to clipboard**.

 If any record fails verification, fix the data (e.g., update Sheets, rerun the affected bucket) before proceeding to the next city.
+Don’t worry — this happens frequently the first time you run a city.

 ---

-## 12. Running the Pipeline for a New City
+## 12. Running the Pipeline for a New City (Reusing Everything You’ve Already Built)

 You won’t have to rebuild anything — just update a few constants and rerun the same steps for your new city.
 All your setup work and Supabase schema remain valid.